dilldylanpickle/ROPcheck/README.md

 # ROPcheck

-ROPcheck is a Bash script that helps with identifying useful ROP gadgets in ELF binaries.
+ROPcheck is a tool written in bash that helps with identifying useful addresses like libc, system, /bin/sh, etc.
 (Currently only supported on Ubuntu 20.04)

 ## Installation